 What happens if the Ombudsman finds that the council was at fault?

 A lot depends on what kinds of faults we find and how we think you have been affected by them:

-- If we decide that the council hasn’t dealt with your complaint properly but that the outcome would have been the same if it had handled it well, then we probably won’t ask it to do more than apologise to you, and perhaps make you a payment for your wasted time and inconvenience, or
+- If we decide the council hasn’t dealt with your complaint properly but that the outcome would have been the same if it had handled it well, then we probably won’t ask it to do more than apologise to you, and perhaps make a payment to you for your wasted time and inconvenience, or

 Sometimes things have happened that can’t be undone.
-But if we find you have been harmed by something children’s social services have done wrong, we will ask the council to take action to make up for this, so far as is possible.
-As examples, we can ask it to:
+But if we find you have experienced an injusticebecause of something children’s social services have done wrong, we will ask the council to take action to make up for this, so far as is possible.
+As examples, we might ask it to:

 - Carry out proper assessments of needs and reviews, and make proper care plans, involving all the people and agencies who will have a part in delivering them

-- Make sure the services and support provided are what’s needed and up to standard
+- Make sure the services and support provided are appropriate and of a suitable standard

 - Provide extra input, if appropriate, to make up for anything that you’ve missed out on

-- If this is the only way of putting things right, pay you compensation – whether we ask the council to compensate you and how much we ask for will depend on how you’ve been affected by what has gone wrong, or
+- If this is the only way of putting things right, recommend a financial remedy.
+Whether we ask the council to provide a financial remedy you and how much we ask for will depend on how you’ve been affected by what has gone wrong, or

 - Make changes to its procedures so that the same problem doesn't happen again in the future to you or anyone else.